AaronVerdine/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?

+The main reason you would use class components over functional components is to tap into the React Lifecycle.
+This ability gives you more control over not just how your component works, but when.
+When utilizing React lifecycle methods you can program your app to do certains when the component mounts, unmounts, etc.

-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.

+componentDidMount: This is the beginning of the life cycle where the component is first mounted and invokes the render method.

+shouldComponentUpdate: This is the middle of the component’s life cycle.
+Here, you could stop the component from invoking the render method.

+componentWillUnmount: This is the end of the component’s life cycle where the component is taken off the screen.
+Oftentimes this method is used to clean up any side effects that may have been used.

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+Custom hooks are used in conjunction with functional components and are used as an efficient way to manage stateful logic.
+If you find yourself reusing a certain piece of stateful logic throughout your app, you could build a custom hook to hold that logic and then invoke it wherever you may need it.

-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?

+It is important to test our apps for multiple reasons.
+First, it’s beneficial to test our apps in the same ways a user would utilize the app.
+When a buggy submit button can result in a quick uninstall of your app by the user, you want to make sure that everything works as intended.
+Second, when you engage in TDD or test driven development, you write your tests first and code second.
+This gives you guidelines on how to write your code more efficiently.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [x] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [x] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
-- [ ] Run `yarn` to download dependencies.
+- [x] Run `yarn` to download dependencies.
-- [ ] Run the server using `yarn start` or `node server.js`.
+- [x] Run the server using `yarn start` or `node server.js`.
-- [ ] In a separate terminal cd into the `client` folder and run `yarn install` to download dependencies.
+- [x] In a separate terminal cd into the `client` folder and run `yarn install` to download dependencies.
-- [ ] Still inside the `client` folder run `yarn start` to run the client application.
+- [x] Still inside the `client` folder run `yarn start` to run the client application.
-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [x] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [x] Push commits: `git push origin <firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [x] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by merging the branch back into master.
+- [x] PM then will count the HW as done by merging the branch back into master.

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-- [ ] Class component that fetches data from the server you now have running - the data can be fetched from `http://localhost:5000/api/players`
+- [x] Class component that fetches data from the server you now have running - the data can be fetched from `http://localhost:5000/api/players`
-- [ ] Display the player data you receive from the API
+- [x] Display the player data you receive from the API
-- [ ] Build a custom hook and use it in your app - this can be a localStorage hook, a fetch hook, a dark mode hook, or any other hook you would like
+- [x] Build a custom hook and use it in your app - this can be a localStorage hook, a fetch hook, a dark mode hook, or any other hook you would like
-- [ ] Write a "reasonable" amount of unit tests for your React components.
+- [x] Write a "reasonable" amount of unit tests for your React components.
 What does "reasonable amount" mean?
 That is up to you to decide.
 Be ready to defend your choice to your TL 👍

 ## Stretch Problems